jaames/dreams-api/readme.md

+> ⚠️
+> This does NOT provide a way to download Dreams level data, nor will it ever.
+Unfortunately I no longer have the time/motivation to investivate Dreams or develop this tool further.
+> ⚠️

 ## Dreams API

 API proxy & reverse-engineering notes for Media Molecule's [Dreams](https://www.playstation.com/en-gb/games/dreams-ps4/); a rad user-generated-content game on the PS4.

-Currently consists of a NodeJS [indreams.me](https://indreams.me/) API proxy that handles auth headers for you, plus some [documentation](https://github.com/jaames/dreams-api/wiki/Indreams-API)
+Currently consists of a NodeJS [indreams.me](https://indreams.me/) API proxy that handles auth headers for you, which can be used for automatically gathering level stats, user profiles, etc. There's also some [documentation](https://github.com/jaames/dreams-api/wiki/Indreams-API) that covers some basic file format structures and so on.

-## Motivation

-The Dreams community is incredible, although the lack of export/backup options concerns me a little bit considering the sheer number of hours that people have put into making content.
-It would be a damn shame if Sony decided to pull the plug on all of these wonderful creations one day - so my ultimate goal is finding a way to download level data before then!

-It's also... just kinda fun to figure out how things work :P

-If you have any questions or concerns please feel free to shoot me a DM on [Twitter](https://twitter.com/rakujira) or email me via `github <at> jamesdaniel <dot> dev`.

 ## Proxy Setup